SarigariNikhil/url/README.md

 It will Generate a List of all the URL's that were shortened which also contains the count of no. of times it was used

-http://url-shtner.herokuapp.com/ is the website that is deployed on Heroku.
+http://url-shtner.herokuapp.com/ is the website that is hosted using Heroku.